EmperorJean/pocket-outkasts/README.md

 To get started with Pocket Outkasts, follow these simple steps:

 1. Download the app from the Google Play Store.
-2. Log in with your Outkast account.
+2. Fetch your Outkasts with your public ethereum address.
-3. Start exploring your Outkasts, missions, and lore!
+3. Stay updated with your Outkasts, missions, and lore!

 ## Contributing